wieberew-oss/Portfolio-Simulator/Readme.md

 * Additional income streams such as pensions or other recurring income
 * Inflation-adjusted or fixed income streams
 * Separate liquid assets that can fund expenses before portfolio withdrawals
-* Portfolio rebalancing to the target allocation after each year
+* Portfolio rebalancing to target allocations after each year
 * Mean, median, 5th percentile, and 95th percentile projections
 * Probability of the portfolio remaining above zero at the end of the simulation
-* Interactive portfolio value chart
+* Portfolio projection chart
-* CSV export of simulation summary results
+* CSV export of simulation results

 ## How It Works

-The simulator begins with the user's specified portfolio allocation and liquid assets.
+The simulator begins with the specified portfolio allocation and liquid assets.

 For each simulation, annual investment returns are randomly generated using a normal distribution based on the expected return and volatility specified for each asset class.